 - (1) The draft individual curriculum is prepared by the student upon agreement with the supervisor in the Student Information System within the deadline stipulated in the academic calendar.
-The student passes the draft to the supervisor via the Student Information System. - (2) If the deadline in paragraph 1 is not met, the individual curriculum is prepared in the Student Information System by the supervisor. - (3) Within the deadline set in the academic calendar, the supervisor evaluates the draft individual curriculum.
+The student passes the draft to the supervisor via the Student Information System. - (2) If the deadline in paragraph 1 is not met, the student failed to fulfil a requirement stipulated in the Code of Study and Examination of the University and his study will be terminated. - (3) Within the deadline set in the academic calendar, the supervisor evaluates the draft individual curriculum.
 He returns an unsatisfactory individual curriculum to the student for correction or amendment via the Student Information System.
-If the supervisor agrees with the draft individual curriculum, he submits it via the Student Information System to the Subject Area Board for approval.

-- (4) At its meeting, the Subject Area Board evaluates the draft individual curriculum that was submitted under paragraph 3.
+If the supervisor agrees with the draft individual curriculum, he submits it via the Student Information System to the Subject Area Board for approval. - (4) At its meeting, the Subject Area Board evaluates the draft individual curriculum that was submitted under paragraph 3.
 An unsatisfactory draft of the individual curriculum is returned via the Student Information System to the student or the supervisor for correction or amendment.
 If the Subject Area Board expresses consent to the draft individual curriculum, a designated person records this fact in the Student Information System, including the evaluation of the draft individual curriculum by the Subject Area Board. - (5) A return of the individual curriculum for correction or amendment is recorded in the Student Information System.